 Tendonitis is an inflammation of the tendon (the end of the muscle that attaches to the bone).
 It can be painful and is treated with rest and ice packs.
 Occasionally, cortical steroid injections may be necessary.

-About: Dr Shuman provides podiatry services in Sterling, Ashburn, Lansdowne and Leesburg Va.
-Shuman Podiatry offers: custom orthotics, diabetic foot care, heel pain and spurs, wart removal and more.
-Contact Dr Shuman today for all your foot care needs.
+About: Dr. Shuman provides podiatry services from our offices in Sterling, Va.
+Shuman Podiatry offers custom orthotics, diabetic foot care, heel pain and spurs, wart removal and more.
+Contact Dr. Shuman today for all your foot care needs.